Acid Trap PCB Via-Ultimate Guide On All the Things You Need to Know

 Though it’s not common, the solder mask of the PCB can also be damaged from exposure to acids.
 The board will thus be left open to external factors which might reduce the lifespan of the PCB.
 Your board may also lose the coat of green color and look unpleasant if the solder mask is corroded.

 Multiple parts of your PCB can face damage when acid traps develop.
 You can use different techniques to avoid and detect the possibility of acid traps during the PCB design and manufacturing process.
 In section 6, we will find out how you can prevent acid surprises during WellPCB.
-We will provide you with one-stop service and high-quality products.
+We will provide you with a one-stop service and high-quality products.
 You can send us the documents you need to make and get a quote immediately!
 What are we waiting for?
 We have ten years of PCB manufacturing.

 How to Avoid Acid Trap PCB

 You must make sure your PCB is not creating opportunities for acid traps.
-Indeed, you don’t want your project to fail or provide your customers with faulty PCBs that don’t last till their expected lifespan.

-Acid Trap PCB Via–Make Sure the Design is Foolproof
+Make Sure the Design is Foolproof

 The manufacturer should ensure that the PCB design is without any flaws to be an optimal and functional board.
 Before sending the design for manufacturing, it should be checked for errors like acute angles and trace gaps to eliminate pockets that could collect acids.